This post may contain affiliate links. See my disclosure policy.

 How to make raspberry bars

-- Prep the raspberry filling.
-Add sugar and raspberries to a saucepan and boil it over medium heat.
-Break down the raspberries until smooth, add flour, and simmer for another minute.
+Step 3- Add sugar and raspberries to a saucepan and boil them over medium heat.
+When smooth, add the flour.

-- Layer the bar.
-When the base is done, remove it from the oven.
-Layer it with raspberry jam, spread over the remaining crumble, and bake for 20 minutes.
+Step 5- Layer the base with raspberry jam.
+Spread over the remaining crumble, and bake for 20 minutes.

 - Use a food processor.
-For a quick crust mixture, pulse the dry ingredients in a food processor until they come together.
+I like to pulse the dry ingredients in a food processor until they come together for a quick crust mixture.

 Storage instructions

-To store.
-Raspberry bars keep well at room temperature for three days.
-Refrigerate them for up to a week for extended storage.
+To store: Leftover raspberry crumble bars keep well at room temperature in an airtight container for three days.
+For extended storage, they can be refrigerated for up to a week.

 To freeze.
 Alternatively, you can freeze the raspberry bars in ziplock bags for up to three months.